tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 A key concept that can be hard to understand is the behavior of a WAPT agent when installing a package and the considerations around it.

-WAPT agent package installation can be split in SSS steps :
+WAPT agent package installation can be split in SSS steps:

-* package downloaded in agent cache
+* package downloaded in agent cache;

-* package unzip to temp folder
+* package unzip to temp folder;

-* :file:`setup.py` content is stored in WAPT agent database located in :file:`C:\\Program Files (x86)\\wapt\\db\\waptdb.sqlite`
+* :file:`setup.py` content is stored in WAPT agent database located in :file:`C:\\Program Files (x86)\\wapt\\db\\waptdb.sqlite`;

-* software installed from unzipped files
+* software installed from unzipped files:

-* in case of success : downloaded package + unzipped files are deleted and status is sent to server
+* in case of success: downloaded package + unzipped files are deleted and status is sent to server;

-* in case of failure : downloaded package is kept - unzipped files are deleted - error status sent to server
+* in case of failure: downloaded package is kept - unzipped files are deleted - error status sent to server;

 That behavior is important as it has an impact on further actions.